daolanfler/zero2prod/README.md

   into the top-level error type (e.g. `impl From<StoreTokenError> for SubscribeError {/* */}`).
 The
   field annotated with `#[from]` is also used as error source, saving us from having to use two annotations on the save field.

+We do not want to expose the implementation details of the fallible routines that get mapped to `Unexpected Error` by `subscribe` - it must be **opaque**.